TheRealPatronum/backendApiMongoDB/readme.md

 ##

-for security reasons, you must manually create a file called .env in the backend directory. this file should contain two lines:
+for security reasons, you must manually create a file called .env in the backend directory. this file should contain three lines:

 Line #1
 API_URL = /api/v1

 Line #2
 CONNECTION_STRING = mongodb+srv://<replace this with your own connection string from mongoDB database>

+Line #3

+SECRET = <replace with a secret this is used for crypthashing of user passwords>

 Before you can run this tou need to add/import data to yout mongoDB in the directory called Backup you will found json data that you can import to mongodb